hecko-yes/hecko.my.to/fursonae/index.md

 ~~floaty is not its name~~ (it is its name now), it's just supposed to float like [mew](https://en.wikipedia.org/wiki/Mew_(Pok%C3%A9mon))
 1.3m (= 4'4") minus ears
-probably no fluff just marshmallow squish the yellow bits glow, the hand beans stick out quite a bit despite lack of mouth it can talk and even [eat](https://www.youtube.com/watch?v=jzm3sNl8VwQ); it may wear face masks to express emotions like owo
+probably no fluff, just marshmallow squish the yellow bits glow, the hand beans stick out quite a bit despite lack of mouth it can talk and even [eat](https://www.youtube.com/watch?v=jzm3sNl8VwQ); it may wear face masks to express emotions like owo

 potential changes i haven't applied to the reference yet:
+- **heart-shaped main pawpads on hands** (this one's applied to the vrchat avatar but not the old reference, and not visible in the preview for the former)
 - sparkles in wings (and maybe eyes?)
 - headphones (in which case the ears move to the human position)
 - big tail? holographic? maybe make wings holo too?